Paper check payments

 Customize the payment memo/remittance info on the check by adding to or overwriting the pre-populated invoice number and vendor account number when you schedule payment.

-- Once saved, the memo field can't be edited.
-If you need to edit the memo field, cancel the payment and reschedule
+- Once saved, you can’t edit the memo field.
+If you need to edit the memo field, cancel the payment and reschedule it.

-- The payment memo field doesn't sync and will need to be manually updated in your accounting software.
+- The payment memo field doesn't sync.
+You’ll need to manually update it in your accounting software.

 Payment for a single bill

-When paying more than one bill with the same Process Date to the same vendor, choose to combine the bill payments in one check or to keep them as separate checks.
-A single combined check is usually more convenient, but there are times when it may be necessary to send separate checks, such as for a tax payment or for the simplicity of reconciling specific bills with a specific check number.
+When you pay more than one bill with the same process date to the same vendor, you can choose to combine the bill payments in one check or to keep them as separate checks.
+A combined check is usually more convenient, but there are times when it may be necessary to send separate checks (e.g., for tax payments) for the simplicity of reconciling specific bills with a specific check number.

 Separate payments work differently.
 For these, the vendor receives separate checks for each payment, and a check stub for each. .
-Each check stub shows the first page of the related bill.
-The vendor receives an email confirmation for each bill payment.
+Each check stub shows the first page of the related bill (see above).
+The vendor receives one email confirmation for each bill payment.
 There's a separate fee for each check — see our current pricing page for details.

 Manage how you want to pay your vendors, under Payment Preferences.
-There, simply select whether you’d like to combine or separate checks for all vendors (Payables Preferences), an individual vendor (vendor page), or an individual payment (when you pay bills).
+There, simply select whether you’d like to combine or separate checks for all vendors, have an individual vendor (vendor page), or an individual payment (when you pay bills).

 Checks are issued with the words Void after 90 days printed on them.
-On the 91st day after the date of issue, the check expires, if it hasn't been deposited or cashed.
+On the 91st day after the date of issue, the check expires.

-- When the check expires, the funds will automatically remit to the originating bank account
+- When the check expires, we'll automatically remit the funds to the originating bank account

 Copy of cashed check

-After your vendor cashes their check, an image of the front and back of the check.
+After your vendor cashes their check, you'll receive an image of the front and back of the check.

 - Select Payments out in the navigation menu

-The check image is displayed in the check section of the payment summary screen.
+You'll see the check image in the check section of the screen that shows your payment summary.

 Things to know

-- You can also review Key CashFlow payments from the Payments Out page which lists a complete payment history
+You can also review Key CashFlow payments from the Payments Out page, which shows a complete list of your payments history